thibautjombart/adegenet_docker/README.md

 ### `bash` session

 This approach is recommended for developers, and is especially useful for testing.
+It is meant to be used with the `adegenet_testing` image.
 It will open a `bash` shell logged as `guest` within the `/home/guest`.
 A folder `/home/guest/dev` will contain git clones of the various installed packages.
 A R session can be started (without support for graphics) simply by typing `R`.

 To start the docker image with a `bash` shell, type:
 ```
-docker run --rm -it --user guest thibautjombart/adegenet /bin/bash
+docker run --rm -it --user guest thibautjombart/adegenet_testing /bin/bash
 ```